Deciding Predicate Logical Theories of Real-Valued Functions: Related Work

 Computation in function spaces plays a major role in numerical analysis, where it is mostly restricted to representing solutions to certain specific computation problems, especially, solving ordinary or partial differential equations.
 There are also some general approaches to computing with functions~\cite{Driscoll:14,Collins:11a}.
 However, the basic assumption in numerical analysis is that the solution to the given problem exists and is unique, and the goal is to compute an approximation of this solution, whereas in this paper we consider satisfiability questions, where a proof of existence is the goal, not an assumption.

 Computer algebra~\cite{Gathen:03} studies computation with symbolic objects, especially polynomials, that can be interpreted as representations of real functions.
-Unlike that, in this paper we are interested in solving problems of reasoning about functions that are independent from a certain representation.
+Corresponding algorithms exist for solving differential equations~\cite{Winkler:19} or functional equations~\cite{Brown:24}, but they are either restricted to very specific classes of equations, or do not provide any guarantees for success, being heuristic in nature.
+Unlike that, in this paper we are interested in solving problems of reasoning about functions that are independent from a certain representation, which will allow us to provide formal guarantees of success for very general classes of problems.

 The proof of decidability of the quantifier-free case will be based on abstracting function variables to uninterpreted function symbols.
 Abstraction to uninterpreted function symbols is a classical technique in formal verification~\cite{Bradley:07} that has also been applied to real functions~\cite{Cimatti:18}, but with the goal of modeling \emph{specific} function symbols, while in this paper we are interested in general reasoning about smooth real functions and their derivatives.